annaesvensson/yellow-core/README.md

 `php yellow.php uninstall` = Uninstall extensions, [requires update extension](https://github.com/annaesvensson/yellow-update)
 `php yellow.php update` = Update website, [requires update extension](https://github.com/annaesvensson/yellow-update)
 `php yellow.php user` = Create user accounts, [requires edit extension](https://github.com/annaesvensson/yellow-edit)

-## How to customise HTML/CSS

-You can customise the HTML code of your website with a layout.
-You can customise the CSS code of your website with a theme.
-All theme files are stored in your `system/themes` folder.
-All layout files are stored in your `system/layouts` folder.
-Your changes will not be overwritten when the website is updated.
-[Learn more about layouts](https://datenstrom.se/yellow/help/how-to-customise-a-layout) and [themes](https://datenstrom.se/yellow/help/how-to-customise-a-theme).

 ## Examples